DarrenTheAnalyst/sTunes-Custom-SQL-Querying/README.md

-# sTunes
+# sTunes_Custom_Querying
-This repository is for exploring the sTunes database.
+The following is a list of the functions I used.